Salt of the Earth

 A Preterist Commentary on Matthew 5:18: In A.D.
 70 Biblical Judaism died triggering the Birth of Rabbinic Judaism and Christianity.

-Previously Christianity was a sect of Judaism.
+Before the fall of Jerusalem in A.D.
+70 Christianity was a sect of Judaism.
 After the destruction of the Temple in A.D.
 70 a new age began.
-This defining moment in Biblical history triggered the schism between Christianity and Judaism.
+This defining moment in Biblical history is what modern historians believe was the final straw that ultimately caused the schism between Christianity and Judaism.
 With Temple sacrifice abolished, Biblical Judaism died and a modified form of the religion adapted to this national tragedy called Rabbinic Judaism was born.
 As both faiths simultaneously separated themselves from their common denominator, two entirely separate and distinct religions emerged.

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!